gaetanomatonti/ModernSegmentedControl/README.md

-# PhotosSegmentedControl
+# ModernSegmentedControl

-A description of this package.
+A UIKit reproduction of the iOS 13 Photos segmented control